You Can Get a COVID-19 Booster and a Flu Shot At Once—Plus Other Booster Qs

-Who should or may get the COVID-19 booster?
+Who should or may get the COVID-19 booster shot?

-The CDC has made the Pfizer/BioTech booster available for people who received the Pfizer vaccine series more than six months ago and who meet the following criteria:
+The CDC recommends the Pfizer/BioTech and Moderna boosters for people who received a vaccine series more than six months ago and who meet the following criteria:

-CDC says these individuals should get the booster:
+CDC says these individuals should get the booster shot:

 - Adults over the age of 65

 - Adults over the age of 18 who live in long-term care settings